dstackai/dstack/docs/reference/cli/init.md

-# init
+# dstack init

-The `init` command authorizes dstack to access the current Git repository.
-Use this command on a Git repository before running any workflows in it.
+Use this command before you run any workflows within the current Git repository.

-This commands uploads the Git credentials to the cloud storage of credentials within the configured backend (for AWS, it's Secrets Manager).
+This command uploads the current Git credentials to the encrypted cloud storage of secrets. dstack uses the these credentials to access the current Git repository when running workflows.

 ### Usage